floriel-fedry-cko/frames-ios/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1+ is required to build CheckoutSdkIos 1.0+.
+> CocoaPods 1.1+ is required to build FramesIos 1.0+.

-To integrate CheckoutSdkIos into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate FramesIos into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'